 We have prepared consolidated financial statements included herein without audit and in the opinion of management have included all adjustments necessary for a fair presentation of the consolidated financial statements pursuant to the rules and regulations of the Securities and Exchange Commission (or SEC).
 Certain information and note disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles (or GAAP) have been condensed or omitted pursuant to rules and regulations governing the presentation of interim financial statements.
-The accompanying consolidated financial statements of our company, its wholly-owned subsidiaries.
+The accompanying consolidated financial statements include the accounts of our company, its wholly-owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
-The results of operations for the three months ended March 31, 2014 and 2013 are not necessarily indicative of the results for a full year.
+The results of operations for the six months ended June 30, 2014 and 2013 are not necessarily indicative of the results for a full year.